mortenbroesby/space-rockets-challenge/src/README.md

 I am a strong believer in Team-driven development, and I'm used to adapt to whatever works best for the team.
 That doesn't mean I don't have an opinion on most topics :)

 ### Considerations
+- Add dark mode.
+- Add animations.
+- Add basic unit tests.

+# Future considerations
-- Add unit and end to end tests.
+- Add unit and/or end to end tests for the majority of the application.
+- Potentially add service-worker to offload API fetching and offline caching.
+- Consider properly typing SpaceX API, instead of using quicktype.
+- Round of TLC in terms of accessibility and SEO.
+- Pull out domain-specific fetching hooks into wrapper hooks.
+- Proper error handling and production monitoring - example: Sentry.
 - Add guards against invalid API data, or Middleware.
 - Simplify pages by splitting up component and business-logic into sub-domains.
 - Considering performance, we might want to use a virtual list or group for large data sets.
-- Round of TLC in terms of accessibility and SEO.
-- Pull out domain-specific fetching hooks into wrapper hooks.
-- Proper error handling and production monitoring - example: Sentry.
-- Consider properly typing SpaceX API, instead of using quicktype.
-- Add dark mode.
-- Add animations.

 ---